-Many people assume the park is spelled “Caulfield,” with the standard spelling of “field,” but it’s not.
+Many people assume the park is spelt “Caulfield,” with the standard spelling of “field,” but it’s not.
 The park is named after Francis Caulfeild who was an immigrant from England.

-Caulfeild’s legacy continues to live on.
-The park and surrounding area bear his name, with its unique spelling, still to this day.
+Caulfeild’s legacy continues to this day.
+The park and surrounding area bear his name, with its unique spelling.
 Caulfeild is one of the most beautiful places to live in West Vancouver, and one of the most expensive neighbourhoods in all of Canada.

 Tips and Advice

-Below are some tips to help you make the most out of your visit to the area.
+Below are some tips to help you make the most of your visit to the area.

-TIP #1: Remember to take your swim gear in the summer, but change into it before you arrive.
+TIP #1: Remember to take your swim gear in the summer, but change into it before you arrive as there are no changing rooms.
 The park is a popular place for a dip in the ocean, especially on hot sunny days.
 Just remember that the water is quite cold year-round and there are no lifeguards.
-There are also no changing rooms.

 TIP #2: Dogs are allowed on the trails when on a leash.
 You can go for a nice afternoon stroll with your furry little friends as long as you keep them under control.
 Dogs are not, however, permitted on the beaches.